bnematzadeh/grpc-web-playground/README.md

 # Vulnerable gRPC-Web Application for Bug Hunters
 gRPC is an open-source, high-performance Remote Procedure Call (RPC) framework developed by Google.
 It enables efficient communication between client and server applications in a wide range of programming languages by utilizing Protocol Buffers (protobuf) for service definition and message serialization.
-The main goal of this repo is to learn about the gRPC communitation patterns and hunt for vulnerabilities in gRPC-Web app to improve your hunting skills.
+The main goal of this repo is to learn about the gRPC communication patterns and hunt for vulnerabilities in the gRPC-Web app to improve your hunting skills

 # gRPC Communication Patterns